 Are your hens producing more eggs than you can consume?
-Maybe it’s time to enter commercial poultry!
+Maybe it’s time to start a commercial poultry venture!

 Your flock of 12 probably won’t bring in millions.
 However, their eggs could probably pay for the feed and some extra treats.